DEFRA/wildlife-licencing/README.md

 (3) In the powerapps-lib the application data is transformed using the model defined in `packages/powerapps-lib/src/model/sdds-applications.js`.
-This is a JSON object representing the target schema, into which a JSON path element is used to map the data to the API/database structure.
+This is a JSON object representing the target schema, into which a path element is used to map the data to the API/database structure.

 (4) The createBatchRequestBody in `packages/powerapps-lib/src/application-update/batch-formation.js` builds a ODATA